 Nicole Rogerson is the founding Director of Autism Awareness Australia.
 She volunteers her time as CEO and is one of the nation’s leading advocates for the awareness and understanding of Autism Spectrum Disorder.

 Nicole has led many campaigns and events that have inspired, touched and educated Australians, including Light It Up Blue for World Autism Awareness Day, production of a short film ‘What are you doing?’ for school children, and three television community service announcements.

 Nicole is one of the most passionate voices on the challenges of autism in Australia, having hosted numerous seminars, advised the Federal Government and presented to the United Nations.
 She is frequently asked to speak about autism, with appearances on 60 Minutes, the 7.30 Report, the Today Show, A Current Affair, Today Tonight and Australian Story as well as The Australian, Fairfax newspapers and The Australian Women’s Weekly

-Aside from Autism Awareness Australia, Nicole is the National General Manager of the Lizard Centre, Australia’s leading early intervention centre for children with autism and developmental delays.
+Aside from Autism Awareness Australia, Nicole is the Director of Digital and Communities for the Nextt Group, a leading provider of private disability and aged care.
+Prior to her role at Nextt she was Director of the Lizard Centre, Australia’s leading early intervention centre for children with autism and developmental delays.

 Stephanie Smith - Director

 Stephanie is a partner at PwC, the leading global professional services firm, working with clients in the financial services industry for over 19 years.